 I have noticed that the motor the capstan belt is attached to never moves, or atleast, I have never seen it moving, so that could be a pcb issue or the motor could just be dead.

-I have opened the cassette compartment up further but haven’t found anything weird, everything looks like it does in this video: https://www.youtube.com/watch?v=OmM2mbbz7F4.
+I have opened the cassette compartment up further but haven’t found anything weird, everything looks like it does in this video: Finally!
+New Gears for Any 2nd Generation Digital Compact Cassette player - YouTube.
 The gear being replaced in this video looks as good as new.

 Any ideas to what the problem is?